giantswarm/rfc/labelling-wc-apps/README.md

 ### Proposal

-Require `giantswarm.io/cluster` to be present in all app resources related to a workload cluster, including cluster app.
+Require the `giantswarm.io/cluster` label to be present in all App resources related to a workload cluster, including the cluster app.

-Introduce a new `giantswarm.io/cluster-app` label to safly mark cluster app CRs.
+Introduce a new `giantswarm.io/cluster-app` label to safely mark cluster app resources (the App CR).

 Refactor places where it's assumed that cluster app doesn't have `giantswarm.io/cluster` label to rely on a new `giantswarm.io/cluster-app` label instead.

 ## Displaying a workload cluster's defining apps in Happa

-In Happa, we display workload cluster's apps in two separate lists - apps installed by a user and default (preinstalled) apps.
+In Happa, we intend to display a workload cluster's apps in two separate lists - apps installed by a user and default (preinstalled) apps.
 To achieve that, we need:

 - fetch all App CRs related to a workload cluster.
 On CAPI this list should not contain cluster app App CR.
 - split the App CRs into default apps and user installed apps.